 The challenge of transitioning events online is fulfilling all of the same needs that are met by live events.
 Event networking can be challenging in an online environment.
 However, the cost-saving benefits are huge.
 The lack of a physical space relieves many of the needs of a live event.
 Money saved can be used in part to cater to each speaker’s setup.
 Pop filters, webcams, microphones and other technology can be sent to speakers in advance to mitigate any risks.
 Event organizers can pull bigger speakers Without the need for excessive spending.

 Now that you’ve announced that the conference will be moved, you’ll need to make some adjustments for the format of your event.
-A regular conference will usually have main-stage speakers and smaller programs for panels and Q&A’s.
+A regular conference will usually have main-stage speakers and smaller programs for panels and live Q&A’s.
 There can even be some personalized training sessions, and booths to display new technology.
 To explore solutions for these challenges we spoke to Yieldify’s VP of marketing, Hannah Stewart.

 The best way to capture the feeling of a live event is to use a mix of technologies for your online events.
 At Yieldify, they concentrated on recreating the networking experience with a dedicated slack workspace for their guests.
 The workspace, Tomorrow Society, housed multiple channels where guests could interact with speakers, share opinions and meet. “we had nearly 1,000 messages exchanged during the course of the event and the community continues to grow strong.”

 In addition, it’s possible to blend webinar software and video conferencing software in your strategy.
 If the sessions are one-to-many, meaning there are few presenters broadcasting to many attendees, webinars are the way to go.
 Webinars can be used for product showcases, keynote addresses, and even live panels.